The Person-Centered Approach Of Rogerian Therapy

 What The Therapist Provides In Rogerian Therapy

 It may seem like the therapist would have little impact on your life if they don't tell you what to do about it.
-The therapist is always engaged, though, in both obvious and subtle ways.
+The therapist is always engaged during the therapeutic process, though, in both obvious and subtle ways.

 Respect For And Belief In You